-Have you ever landed on a page and started reading the article only to discover every paragraph is filled with abbreviations that have no meaning for you?
+Have you ever visited a website page only to discover the first three paragraphs are filled with abbreviations, acronyms, and initialisms that have no meaning for you?

 What’s The Problem?

-Using abbreviations on your page, with no explanations of what they mean, are like a puzzle to your readers.
+Using abbreviations, acronyms, and initialisms on your page, with no explanations of what they mean, is a puzzle to your readers.

-They don’t understand what the abbreviations stand for unless you provide it.
+They don’t understand what the meaning is unless you provide it.

-Don’t assume your readers already know what the abbreviation means because you explained the abbreviation on another page on your site.
+Don’t assume your readers already know what the abbreviation, acronym, or initialism means because you included the explanation on another page on your site.

 The reader may have landed on your page from a link on another site, or an entirely different page on your site.

 They have no idea you provided the explanation on your website, because they’ve never visited the page with the explanation.

 Include Explanations on First Use